On this page:

 Side effects of bowel surgery

 External beam radiation therapy is the most common type of radiation therapy for rectal cancer.
-Newer techniques deliver the dose to the affected area without damaging surrounding tissue.
-These improvements have reduced the side effects from radiation therapy.
+Newer techniques deliver the dose to the affected area with little damage to surrounding tissue.
+This helps reduce the number of side effects from radiation therapy.

 During treatment, you will lie on a treatment table under a machine called a linear accelerator.
 Each treatment takes only a few minutes, but a session may last 10–20 minutes because of the time it takes to set up the machine.

-There will be a break between radiation therapy and surgery to allow the treatment to have its full effect.
 If radiation therapy is given with chemotherapy, you will have it once a day for 5–6 weeks, then there will be a gap of 6–12 weeks before surgery.
+This break allows the radiation therapy to have its full effect.
 If radiation therapy is given by itself, you will have a shorter course, usually for five days, then a shorter gap before surgery.
-See Understanding Radiation Therapy.

 Side effects of radiation therapy